joaquin-alonso/tcgdex/README.md

 ## Approach and improvements

+### Make it work

 When I first read the instructions I thought "maybe Ash wants to play MTG later in life so I could make this work with multiple TCGs" thus I started writing the services and components as abstract and decoupled as possible.
 Then I saw the time it was and I had to stop 😆.
 There were some tools that I wanted to play a bit with so this took more than half a day, and still theres a lot of things that could be improved:

-- Make Layout components more presentational instead of hardcoding the data
-- Add tests
-- Add a normalizer function to the Pokemon Service in case of having another TCG
 - Dashboard:
-  - Add more graphics.
-E.g.: Select a Set and show a PieChart with the number of cards per each Supertype, and a ScatterPlot analyzing the relation between the HP and MaxDamage of the pokemons, to compare how potentially powerful each Set is.
+  - Add more graphs.
+E.g.: Select a Set and show a PieChart with the number of cards per each Supertype, and a ScatterPlot analyzing the relation between the HP and MaxDamage of the pokemons, to compare how potentially powerful each Set is
-  - Having to make multiple requests to generate 1 graph is not ideal.
-We should modify the API to get multiple counts at once, or at least handle concurrency when loading the data.
-  - Debounce the resize handler
 - Table page:
   - Add Pagination
   - Maybe get filter values from API
   - Add dropdown to allow more items per page and possibly data virtualization
-  - Possibly use a Headless Table like `TanStack Table`
 - Summary:
+  - Add more Stats related to the available Sets

+### Make it right

+- Improve the mobile experience and debounce the resize handler for the Charts
+- Make Layout components more presentational instead of hardcoding the data
+- Add a normalizer function to the Pokemon Service in case of having another TCG
+- Consider using a Headless Table like `TanStack Table`
+- Decouple the Table component from the Pokemon TCG or at least rename it to be more specific
+- Add tests

+### Make it right-er/fast

-  - Having to make multiple requests to generate 1 list of Stats is not ideal.
-We should modify the API to get multiple counts at once, or at least handle concurrency when loading the data.
+- Having to make multiple requests to generate Charts and Stats is not ideal.
+We should modify the API to get multiple counts at once, or at least handle concurrency when loading the data
+- Implement SSR and ISR to cache pages server side for X minutes to avoid refetching and rerendering everything on reload
+- Add a cache to the API